 The most important aspect of diving is visibility.
 The clearer the waters the further you can see and the more sea life you are going to experience and see.
 This is especially important if you want to take pictures underwater.

-We have dive trips and snorkel excursions daily so you can snorkel or dive Pattaya’s islands and get out to be covered by deep blue skys and some really nice water.
+We have dive trips and snorkel excursions daily so you can snorkel or dive Pattaya’s islands and get out to be covered by deep blue skies and some really nice water.

 Pattaya Islands – Koh Sac

-This island is said to have some of the best visibility in Pattaya at certain times of year.
+This island is said to have some of the best visibility in Pattaya at certain times of the year.
 It is another island protected from the weather and has become probably the most popular dive spot in Pattaya.
 Visibility can reach up to 15 meters here hence the popularity.
 The depth you can expect to dive is around 9 meters.
-The eastern and western areas offer shallow reef areas with high visibility giving divers picturesque scenery and the perfect camera opportunities, not to mention there are two resident sea turtle who live on the reef here which you are almost certain to pass on a scuba dive with the right knowledgeable guide.
+The eastern and western areas offer shallow reef areas with high visibility giving divers picturesque scenery and the perfect camera opportunities, not to mention there is two resident sea turtle that lives on the reef here which you are almost certain to pass on a scuba dive with the right knowledgeable guide.

 Pattaya Islands – Koh Krok